 After Mother’s Day, I took a week off.
 Having survived the bull’s-eye of the Mother’s Day holiday, I avoided another in the series about parenting and raising children.
 I fully intended to go back the next week, except it was still about parenting and no matter how many times I’m told that I am a “spiritual mom” to the children of the church, I’m sorry I just can’t find comfort there.
 So I felt okay keeping some distance.
 Praying, reading, regrouping, taking a break.

 I went to a meeting at church during that time and instantly felt good about being back in the presence of people I really care about.
 Eager to return, I went the next week and listened as dispassionately as I could about the upcoming five-week series on marriage.
 Because that’s what this childless, practically divorced woman needed, was to go from a series on raising her non-existent children to a series on preserving her non-existent marriage.

-My mom says that some things are like getting olives out of a jar.
+My mom has often said a particularly odd phrase that never resonated until now: It’s like getting olives out of a jar.
 The first one’s hard but after that, they come easily.
 Turns out it’s a lot like skipping church.
-I went to three in the series “From This Day Forward” and when I hit “Fighting Fair” and “Don’t Give Up” I went back to easy.
+I went to three in the “From This Day Forward” series and focused as best I could on praying for the marriages of those around me.
+It was impossible not to be drawn back into the emotions of my own failed marriage, and when I hit “Fighting Fair” and “Don’t Give Up” I caved and went back to easy.

-But in the long run, it didn’t make it easier.
+In the long run, it didn’t make it easier.
 It just made me feel more isolated and alone.
 That, I already have in spades.
-My natural inclination toward being an introvert (the socially acceptable form of admitting that I really, really like to be alone) just adds to the difficulty in slowly reaching out again.
+My natural inclination toward being an introvert (the socially acceptable form of admitting that I really, really like time on my own) just adds to the difficulty in slowly reaching out again.
 But reach, I will.